lkang97/remesh-takehome-backend/README.md

      - This endpoint will create a new conversation
    - GET "/conversations"
      - This endpoint will grab all conversations

+2. Messages

-   - GET "/conversations/:id"
+   - GET "/conversations/:id/messages"
      - This endpoint will grab all messages for a particular conversation by id

-2. Messages

-   - POST "/messages"
+   - POST "/conversations/:id/messages"
-     - This endpoint will create a new message
+     - This endpoint will create a new message for a particular conversation by id

+3. Thoughts
    - GET "/messages/:id/thoughts"
-     - This endpoint will grab all thoughts for a particular message
+     - This endpoint will grab all thoughts for a particular message by id

-3. Thoughts

-   - POST "/thoughts"
+   - POST "messages/:id/thoughts"
-     - This endpoint will create a new thought
+     - This endpoint will create a new thought for a particular message by id

 # Data Schema